 The school, which is part of Chicago Public Schools, focuses on teaching urban agriculture.
 In doing so, it plays an essential role in the community.
 Due to the reduction of farming in rural areas, learning how to cultivate in urban areas has become a pressing need.
 And it has the added value of evading transportation costs.

-It is the only interdisciplinary college-prep school in the Midwest that offers hands-on learning, and has an innovative, award-winning STEM curriculum with seven agricultural pathways.
+It is one of the few interdisciplinary college prep- schools in the Midwest that offer hands-on learning in urban agriculture, and has an innovative, award-winning STEM curriculum with seven agricultural pathways.

 Established in 1985, the school boasts 73-acres of land, of which 32 are used for farming, the market garden, the beehives, an area to store hay, and the corrals for livestock.

 It even has a farm stand that travels specifically to food insecure neighborhoods in the city.